openstack/cinder/doc/source/man/cinder-manage.rst

 ``cinder-manage db sync``

     Sync the database up to the most recent version.
 This is the standard way to create the db as well.

+``cinder-manage db purge [<number of days>]``

+    Purge database entries that are marked as deleted, that are older than the number of days specified.

 Cinder Logs